scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

    .. tip::

-     By default, statsmodel treats a categorical variable with K possible values as K-1 'dummy' boolean variables (the last level being absorbed into the intercept term).
+     By default, statsmodels treats a categorical variable with K possible values as K-1 'dummy' boolean variables (the last level being absorbed into the intercept term).
 This is almost always a good default choice - however, it is possible to specify different